brickcap/restyskeleton/README.md

 **Unholy incantations**
+* -d allows you to specify a project directory name
 * -p allows you to specify a port number for http connections
 * -s allows you to specify a port number for https connections
 * -n allows you to specify a path to nginx distribution (in case you've moved it to a different location)
+* -w allows you to watch the project directory for changes and automatically restart nginx server if any change is detected

 Here's an example that illustrates how to use the options

 ```
-restyskeleton -d sacrifice -p 3000 -s 4000 -n nginx
+restyskeleton -d sacrifice -p 3000 -s 4000 -n nginx -w

 ```
 The command above will manifest an application in the sacrifice directory,respirating on ports 3000 and 4000.
-If everything is successful your screen will turn blood red and the following words shall be inscribed on it
+If everything is successful your screen will burn with a bright purple flame and when the smoke settles following words shall be seen

 ```
 [BEHOLD] Your app is running on http://localhost:3000

 ```
 The parameters supplied as command line arguments will override the default values.
 Also note that if you've got nginx in your "path" you can simply supply that as an argument as well, no need to give the absolute location.

+**The Horror**

+restyskeleton can mainfest a spectere to keep a watch  on your application with -w spell.
+If the apparition detects any mischief  it'll chop nginx's head off and from the resulting thick pool of black blood will rise a new, horrific,terror of a  process in it's place.
+Better not touch the configuration and lua files if you value your life.

 **What have I done?!**